BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ### Model & Repository Discovery Conventions

-Restify will discover recursively all classes from the `app\Restify\*` directory, that extend the `Binaryk\LaravelRestify\Repositories\Repository` class.
+Restify will discover recursively all classes from the `app\Restify\*` directory that extend the `Binaryk\LaravelRestify\Repositories\Repository` class.

-If the `$model` property is not defined, Restify will guess the model class by using the prefix of the Repository name, for example: `UserPostRepository` class has the model `UserPost`.
+If the `$model` property is not defined, Restify will guess the model class by using the prefix of the Repository name.
+For example, `UserPostRepository` class has the model `UserPost`.

 ### Actions handled by the Repository

 Having this in place you're basically ready for the CRUD actions over posts.
-You have available the follow endpoints:
+You now have available the following endpoints:

 | Verb       | URI                                                   | Action                                       |
 |:-----------|:------------------------------------------------------|:---------------------------------------------|